 LE Audio provides improved audio performance and hearing instrument support is explicitly mentioned.
 Important features of LE Audio are multi-stream, audio sharing and broadcasting.
 Sound from a single source can be streamed to an unlimited number of receivers.
 Hearing instruments equipped with a suitable Bluetooth receiver will then be able to connect, similar to turning on the T-coil mode to connect to a hearing loop system.

-EHIMA has launched the concept of a “Wireless Interface for Hearing Instruments”, abbreviated as Wi-Hi™, with LE Audio as its technology base.
+EHIMA has launched the concept of a “Wireless Interface for Hearing Instruments”, with LE Audio as its technology base.

 With this technology, hearing instruments users will in the future be able to listen to high quality, stereo music in theatres, concerts and places of worship as well as to voice messages from public information infrastructures.
 Used in public transportation, the technology will allow hearing instrument users to be up to date on information pertaining to their journey.

-Read more about LE Audio, Wi-Hi™ and wireless interface for hearing instruments in this document from EHIMA.
+Read more about LE Audio and wireless interface for hearing instruments in this document from EHIMA.